 Although the concept is seemingly simple, working out the triads on the guitar will go a long way for various musical applications.

-What is a minor triad?
+What is a Minor Triad?

-A minor triad is a chord built on 3 notes using the chord tones 1, b3, and 5.
-For example, a C minor triad has the notes C, Eb, and G. The formula for a minor triad is 2 whole steps, then 1.5 whole steps.
-See the formula in the image below.
+In contrast, Major triads are built on 3 notes using the chord tones 1, 3, and 5.
+For example, a C Major triad has the notes C, E, and G. See the Major triads lesson here.

 Minor triad shapes on different strings